Self-incompatibility: Other mechanisms of self-incompatibility

-2-locus gametophytic self-incompatibility
+Two-locus gametophytic self-incompatibility

 The grass subfamily Pooideae, and perhaps all of the family Poaceae, have a gametophytic self-incompatibility system that involves two unlinked loci referred to as S and Z. If the alleles expressed at these two loci in the pollen grain both match the corresponding alleles in the pistil, the pollen grain will be recognized as incompatible.
+At both loci, S and Z, two male and one female determinant can be found.
+All four male determinants encode proteins belonging to the same family (DUF247) and are predicted to be membrane-bound.
+The two female determinants are predicted to be secreted proteins with no protein family membership.

 Heteromorphic self-incompatibility

 A distinct SI mechanism exists in heterostylous flowers, termed heteromorphic self-incompatibility.
 This mechanism is probably not evolutionarily related to the more familiar mechanisms, which are differentially defined as homomorphic self-incompatibility.

-Almost all heterostylous taxa feature SI to some extent.
+Many heterostylous taxa feature SI to some extent.
 The loci responsible for SI in heterostylous flowers, are strongly linked to the loci responsible for flower polymorphism, and these traits are inherited together.
 Distyly is determined by a single locus, which has two alleles; tristyly is determined by two loci, each with two alleles.
 Heteromorphic SI is sporophytic, i.e. both alleles in the male plant, determine the SI response in the pollen.
 SI loci always contain only two alleles in the population, one of which is dominant over the other, in both pollen and pistil.
 Variance in SI alleles parallels the variance in flower morphs, thus pollen from one morph can fertilize only pistils from the other morph.
 In tristylous flowers, each flower contains two types of stamens; each stamen produces pollen capable of fertilizing only one flower morph, out of the three existing morphs.

 A population of a distylous plant contains only two SI genotypes: ss and Ss.
 Fertilization is possible only between genotypes; each genotype cannot fertilize itself.
 This restriction maintains a 1:1 ratio between the two genotypes in the population; genotypes are usually randomly scattered in space.
-Tristylous plants contain, in addition to the S locus, the M locus, also with two alleles.
+Tristylous plants generally contain, in addition to the S locus, the M locus, also with two alleles.
 The number of possible genotypes is greater here, but a 1:1 ratio exists between individuals of each SI type.